joshilewis/-joshilewis.github.com/_drafts/2016-12-09-states-interactions-outcomes-model.md

 The next challenge is understanding that system state is generally not described by a single value.
 System state is typically made up of multiple dimensions or types, and therefore must be expressed as a set of concrete values, one value per dimension.
 The same applies to values supplied to the system as part of an interaction.

+Once a team begins thinking in terms of *states, interactions and outcomes*, they're generally able to have more effective conversations around what behaviour they expect from their system.